TheDeanLab/navigate/docs/source/beginner.rst

    Press :guilabel:`Acquire`.
 #.
 Enter the sample parameters, notes, location to save file, and filetype in the :guilabel:`File Saving Dialog` that pops up.
 #.
-Press :guilabel:`Acquire Data`.
+Press :guilabel:`Acquire Data` to initiate acquisition.
+Acquisition will automatically stop once the image series is acquired.

 Acquiring a multi-position z-stack
 ================================

 #.
-Please refer to :ref:`multiposition table <user_guide/gui_walkthrough:multiposition>` documentation on how to image a multiposition z-stack.
+Please refer to the :ref:`multiposition table <user_guide/gui_walkthrough:multiposition>` documentation on how to image a multiposition z-stack.